arohit99/arohit99/README.md

 - 👋 Hi, I’m Rohit
-- 👀 I’m interested in AI and all tech related to data
+- 👀 I’m interested in AI and all tech data
 - 🌱 I’m currently learning building SAAS products powered by AI
-- 💞️ I’m looking to collaborate on emerging tech on ML, MLOps
+- 💞️ I’m looking to collaborate on emerging trends in ML, MLOps
 - :thought_balloon: I go by principle - As an data scientist, pursue best possible solution.
 As an ML engineer, pursue quickest feasible solution.

 <!---